Constitution is a weapon, but meaningless without institutions: Rahul | Politics

 Former Congress president Rahul Gandhi on Saturday said the Constitution is a weapon but it is meaningless without institutions, which he alleged have been captured by the Rashtriya Swayamsevak Sangh (RSS).

-He also hit out at Bahujan Samaj Party (BSP) chief Mayawati, saying she did not respond to the Congress's offer to contest the Uttar Pradesh polls together, even though she was offered the chief minister's post.
+He also said the Congress had reached out to Bahujan Samaj Party (BSP) chief Mayawati, offering her the chief minister's post for contesting the Uttar Pradesh polls together, but she did not respond.

-Gandhi said though he was born in power, he was not interested in it, unlike many politicians in the country who are only interested in grabbing power and who keep thinking about it day and night.
+Gandhi said though he was born in the midst of ''power'', he was not interested in power, unlike many politicians in the country who keep thinking about it day and night, and are keen to grab it.

 He said the country has given him a lot, but has also ''beaten me up, using violence''.